 If you do experience this issue, there are a few tactics you can use to minimize and/or prevent it:

-• Similar to the wooden spoon across the top of the pot stovetop trick, place a trivet over top of the pasta.
-Then add the water and kosher salt and pressure cook according to the recipe directions.
+- Place a trivet over the pasta.
+Similar to the wooden spoon across the top of the pot stovetop trick, setting a trivet on top of the uncooked pasta is said to reduce foaming.
+Add the water and kosher salt and pressure cook according to the recipe directions.

-PRO TIP: Or you could just do what I did — turn the steam release knob to full open and throw a towel over top to contain the overspray! #whateverworks
+Skip the prevention and just do what I did — set the valve to "vent" and throw a dish towel over top to contain any overspray! #whateverworks

 Instant Pot Pasta Recipes

-My kids ask for this crazy simple one pot meal weekly.
-Add a simple green salad and this super easy 15-minute garlic bread recipe to have dinner on the table in under 25 minutes — TOPS!!
-(Not even joking — I’ve timed myself, LOL.)
+My kids ask for this super simple one pot meal weekly.
+Add a simple green salad and this super easy 15-minute garlic bread recipe to have dinner on the table in under 25 minutes TOPS!!
+(Not even joking — I've timed myself, LOL.)

 Plain Instant Pot Pasta